-Consent to conveyancing searches of owners' corporation records will be able to be given orally by the lot owner concerned.
-All types of insurance taken out by owners' corporations, whether optional or not, will have to be with approved insurers.
-An exemption will be provided for two-lot strata schemes on the standard of discretionary audit used for their annual accounts, which will effectively allow them to utilise any form of audit deemed appropriate.
-The bill includes provisions that assist in overcoming some past difficulties in relation to dealing with the delegation of functions by owners' corporations.
-Under the Strata Schemes Management Act, owners' corporations can only delegate their functions to licensed strata managing agents.
-In other words, only strata managing agents can be appointed to stand in the place of the owners' corporation, making decisions and taking actions as if they were the owners' corporation.
+Consent to conveyancing searches of owners corporation records will be able to be given orally by the lot owner concerned.

+All types of insurance taken out by owners corporations, whether optional or not, will have to be with approved insurers.

+An exemption will be provided for 2-lot strata schemes on the standard of discretionary audit used for their annual accounts which will effectively allow them to utilise any form of audit deemed appropriate.

+The Bill includes provisions which assist in overcoming some past difficulties in relation to dealing with the delegation of functions by owners corporations.
+Under the Strata Schemes Management Act, owners corporations can only delegate their functions to licensed strata managing agents.
+In other words, only strata managing agents can be appointed to stand in the place of the owners corporation, making decisions and taking actions as if they were the owners corporation itself.
+Other people can help the owners corporation in carrying out tasks and duties but only strata managing agents can be given the power to make decisions for, and undertake the full role of, the owners corporation.

-Other people can help the owners' corporation in carrying out tasks and duties, but only strata managing agents can be given the power to make decisions for, and undertake the full role of, the owners' corporation.
-Despite refinements to the law in 1996 there has still been some uncertainty in this area in recent times.
-The bill therefore seeks to clarify this issue a little further.
-It does so by specifically listing the types of matters that can only be given to a strata managing agent to carry out under delegation should an owners' corporation elect not to do so itself.
-These are the critical operational functions of the owners' corporation in the areas of budgeting, fixing of levies, managing the finances, insurance, conduct of meetings, handling of correspondence and other documentation, and keeping the necessary records.
+Despite refinements to the laws in 1996 there has still been some uncertainty in this area in recent times.
+The Bill therefore seeks to clarify this issue a little further.
+It does so by specifically listing the types of matters that can only be given to a strata managing agent to carry out under delegation should an owners corporation elect not to do them itself.
+These are the critical operational functions of the owners corporation in the areas of budgeting, fixing of levies, managing the finances, insurance, conduct of meetings and handling of correspondence and other documentation and keeping the necessary records.
 Other less important tasks could be carried out by other persons.

-It is intended that, once and for all, timeconsuming and unnecessary arguments that a person who sweeps the common property hallways and staircases or who rakes the leaves on the lawn must be a licensed strata managing agent to be able to do so on behalf of an owners' corporation be resolved.
-The process for appointment of strata managing agents by strata schemes adjudicators or the Consumer, Trader and Tenancy Tribunal is to be streamlined, giving a wider range of circumstances when such appointments can be made.
-It will also be put beyond doubt that a managing agent could be appointed compulsorily on the basis of circumstances revealed when an adjudicator or the tribunal is considering an application about an unrelated issue.
+It is intended, that once and for all, time consuming and unnecessary arguments that a person who sweeps the common property hallways and staircases or who rakes the leaves on the lawn must be a licensed strata managing agent to be able to do so on behalf of an owners corporation be resolved.

+The process for appointment of strata managing agents by Strata Schemes Adjudicators or the Consumer, Trader and Tenancy Tribunal is to be streamlined giving a wider range of circumstances when such appointments can be made.
+It will also be put beyond doubt that a managing agent could be appointed compulsorily on the basis of circumstances revealed when an Adjudicator or the Tribunal is considering an application about an unrelated issue.